Are you looking for the best beaches on the Big Island of Hawaii? Here are some of the coolest shorelines, courtesy of a Hawaii local.

 Why is this black sand beach better than the other ones, you ask?
 Pohoiki Beach is one of the best beaches on the Big Island, because of its newness.
 The other black sand beaches have become a little grayed, because of the sun’s rays constantly beaming on them.
 The effect can actually already be seen at Pohoiki Beach, even though it’s only been a few months!
 However, if you brush away the first inch or so of sand, the sand underneath is pure black.
 That’s only possible after a fresh lava flow!

 There are also green flecks in the sand at Pohoiki Beach.
 These little green flecks are pieces of olivine, which also come from the lava.
 These pieces of olivine are much more common in fresh lava rock, rather than older lava rock.
+No wonder visiting this cool beach one of the best things to do in Hilo!

 That said, Pohoiki Beach is not a beach for swimming.
 In order for the lava rock to become black sand so quickly, there had to be constant, huge, violent waves.
 The locals of the Big Island knew this, so before anything else was built or placed at the beach, two lifeguard towers were installed, and lifeguards were hired.
 So please be careful and avoid going into the water at Pohoiki Beach.